As the COVID-19 pandemic rages across Connecticut and the region, wipes, hand sanitizers, and other products are in very short supply.

 Not so fast!
 Here is a warning about household chemicals that must never be mixed together:

 - Bleach and Vinegar: bleach, when mixed with vinegar, produces chlorine gas – highly toxic.
 It can cause coughing, burning in the eyes, and difficult breathing.

 - Bleach and Ammonia: combining these two chemicals produces a gas called chloramine.
-That gas can cause chest pain and difficult breathing.
+That gas can cause chest pain and difficulty breathing.

 - Hydrogen Peroxide and Vinegar: this combination creates a very caustic, corrosive acid.

 - Bleach and Rubbing Alcohol: combining these two chemicals created chloroform – a highly toxic chemical.
 It causes progressive central nervous system depression.
 Symptoms include agitation, nausea, and vomiting followed by unsteady gait, dizziness, drowsiness, convulsions, and finally coma

 What about personal hygiene during this crisis?
 Which is better – a hand sanitizer or hand washing.

 According to the American Society of Microbiology, washing with soap and water is your best option if you want to remove viruses from your skin.
 According to their 2019 study, using running water and soap to wash your hands is more effective than gel.